l3x3d/nxtfz/README.md

 ## Description

-False Zero is a creative tech company specializing in custom ecommerce solutions.
+Falsezero is a creative tech company specializing in custom ecommerce solutions.
 Our mission is to revolutionize ecommerce through cutting-edge, custom solutions that empower businesses to thrive in the ever-evolving digital landscape.

 ## Features